 It is an excellent trick for disguising something ugly in your room that you don’t want to draw attention.

 You do need to be careful with the size of the room when selecting dark colours.
 If you have a tiny room and you paint one wall dark, this will give the illusion of closing it in.
-If however, you paint all walls dark this can give the illusion of more space because the walls feel like they disappear and create more space.
-It is the contrast of colour that gives the impression of enclosing a room.
+If however, you paint all walls dark this can give the illusion of more space because it hides the edges of the walls and the room will look bigger.
+It is the contrast in colour and tone that gives the impression of enclosing a room.

-A great trick to use if you have a very long hallway is to paint the end wall a darker colour than the rest of the walls.
-It will add a feature and also shorten the hallway.
+A great trick if you have a very long hallway is to paint the end wall a darker colour than the rest of the walls.
+It will add a feature and also feel like it shorten the hallway because the darker wall feels like it is advancing.

-If you have a room that gets minimal natural light, paint the walls dark instead of painting it white or another very light colour, which will do nothing to give the room atmosphere.
-Many people try and lighten a room that doesn’t get light, and they end up with a cold looking room that is dull and unpleasant.
+If you have a room that gets minimal natural light, paint the walls dark instead of painting it white or another light colour, which will do nothing to give the room atmosphere.
+Many people try and lighten a room that is naturally dark, and the room ends up feeling cold, dull and unpleasant.
 If you embrace the dark, it will give the room a warm and cosy feeling.
 Artificial light will add atmosphere and prevent it from feeling claustrophobic.
 Add some colour and lighter accents, so the room doesn’t feel oppressive.
 You will have a cosy and inviting space instead of a cold, lifeless space.

 If you have a small dining area in an open-plan room painting the wall behind the table in a dark colour adds the feeling of a cosy nook and adds interest to this part of the room.
 It also creates some atmosphere around the dining area.

 What about the trims?
 You can paint your trims white to frame your walls and lighten up the look.
+This will define the edges of a room and make it feel smaller.A good trick for a large room.
 If you want a more dramatic look paint your trims dark like the walls.
 This will also make the room feel larger.

 If you do decide to go dark keep in mind that you should have another dark element to tie this colour to the room.
 It can be in accessories, a piece of furniture, a rug, even a picture frame.